AI SearchAEOAI Citations

 OpenAI is also building its own web index via OAI-SearchBot, a dedicated crawler separate from GPTBot.
 OpenAI has tripled its web crawl since August 2025, reducing dependency on both Google and Bing over time.

 When ChatGPT receives a query, it generates "fanout queries," multiple sub-questions derived from the original prompt, and runs those across its retrieval sources.
-The synthesized answer surfaces the most consistent patterns across all fanout results.
-An Ahrefs analysis of 118,931 fanout queries found that only 16.61% of URLs ChatGPT retrieved appeared in Google's organic results for the same queries.
-The remaining 83% came from Bing, OpenAI's own index, or other sources.
+This is how all AI search engines work: they search Google and Bing with branching sub-queries to discover candidate brands.
+Gemini and Perplexity search Google directly, so your Google rankings feed straight into their discovery process.
+ChatGPT searches Bing primarily, so Google rankings help indirectly.
+An Ahrefs analysis of 118,931 fanout queries found that only 16.61% of URLs ChatGPT retrieved appeared in Google's organic results for the same queries, confirming Bing's dominant role in ChatGPT's retrieval specifically.

 What to do: Verify your site is indexed by both Bing and Google.
 Submit your sitemap through Bing Webmaster Tools and Google Search Console.
-Bing indexation is the higher priority for ChatGPT visibility, but Google coverage provides a supplementary advantage.
+Bing indexation is the higher priority for ChatGPT specifically, but Google indexation is essential for Gemini and Perplexity.
+Cover both.

 What Google Ranking Signals and AI Signals Have in Common